-You can expect up to 20 hours of battery life if you run them on flashing mode.
+Today, most bike lights manufactured by reputable brands usually have long battery life.
+You can expect up to 20 hours of battery life if you run them on flash mode.

-If you’re on a tight budget, there are still bike tail lights that runs on replaceable alkaline batteries but they’re getting lesser these days.
+If you’re on a tight budget, there are still some that run on replaceable alkaline batteries but they’re getting lesser these days.

 3. Type of Bulbs